Skip to main content

 “I am on a solo trip,” Pratap said immediately.
 He looked around discreetly.
 Where was her husband?

 “So what are you up to these days?”
 He managed without trying to sound intrusive.
-He caught up to her and started walking down the beach alongside.
+He caught up to her and started walking down the beach alongside her.
 To anyone looking from the road, they would look like a couple out for a stroll.

 “Finding myself.”
 She said plainly.
 Pratap pressed his lips together.
-Her voice once had a happy vibe and lacked any emotions to it.
+Her voice once had a happy vibe that now lacked any emotion.
 They walked for a while in silence before Pratap decided to break the awkwardness.

 “I am working in Mumbai currently.”
 He said first.
 “Dad and Mom are settled in Shimla.
 What about you?”